John McAfee, software pioneer turned fugitive, dead at 75

 McAfee, who was among other things a cryptocurrency promoter, tax opponent, U.S. presidential candidate and fugitive, who publicly embraced drugs, guns and sex, had a history of legal woes spanning from Tennessee to Central America to the Caribbean.
 In 2012, he was sought for questioning in connection with the murder of his neighbor in Belize, but was never charged with a crime.

 McAfee’s body was discovered at the Brians 2 penitentiary in northeastern Spain.
-Security personnel tried to revive him, but the jail’s medical team finally certified his death, a statement from the regional Catalan government said.
+Security personnel tried to revive him, but the jail’s medical team certified his death, a statement from the regional Catalan government said.

 “A judicial delegation has arrived to investigate the causes of death,” the statement read.
 “Everything points to death by suicide.”